msayson/pyvisionfilters/README.md

 Demonstrates applying visionfilters.gaussconvolve2d() to blur an image.

-Our starting file is a colour photograph of wheat, courtesy of Ryan McGuire.
-See Gratisography for the [full-size image](http://www.gratisography.com/pictures/324_1.jpg).
+Our starting file is a colour image.
+See Gratisography for the [full-size photograph](http://www.gratisography.com/pictures/324_1.jpg).
 ![alt-text](images/wheat.jpg "Initial colour image")

 For simplicity, we convert the image to grayscale so that it can be represented as a single array of light intensity values.